 Anyone utilizing the pantry should consider picking up items for a 2-3 day need, we don’t have limits to visits per week and this rule of thumb allows our staff to restock items.

 We protect your privacy by making our intake for anonymous.
-We ask that you fill out an eligibility form the first time you visit each semester.
-Use of the food pantry will not become a part of the student record, nor will information be shared outside of the food pantry program, supported through the 1973 Center and the CARE Team.
+We ask that you check in using our iPad in the pantry.
+Use of the food pantry will not be tied back to individual students, supported through the 1973 Center and the CARE Team.

 New Program: TAMUG Cleans!
-This program is new (spring 2024) for our pantry.
+This program is new for our pantry.
 We know there are large cost barriers in many areas of life, and cleaning can be a burden on financial resources.
 The pantry made this a priority to help tackle this barrier for our students.
-Find our list of items that may be checked out here [Link to check out items coming in Feb 2024]!
+Find our list of items that may be checked out by stopping by our front desk!

 TAMUG Food Pantry